 When two jumps are scored as one "test" and the rider has a refusal/runout at the second fence, the rider shall circle back and take the second fence only, not the entire line.
-The judge shall not score the "task" higher than a "2" if there is a refusal/run-out, and they need to mark the refusal at the bottom of the score sheet.
-In addition, if a rider has a refusal/run-out on a single fence, they shall circle back and take the fence again, and shall not score higher than a "2" and the judge shall circle the fault at the bottom of the scoresheet.
+The judge shall watch the fences test in its entirety making comments to the scribe on each task.
+If there is a refusal/ run-out or break of gait, they need to circle the -10 at the bottom of the score sheet.
+In addition, if a rider has a refusal/run-out or break of gait a second time the judge will circle the -20 at the bottom of the sheet.